The rarest of all the Copicats

 If you are fortunate enough to own a tape splicer, you probably know how to use it.
 These instructions are for the less fortunate.

 You will need some good quality ¼ inch recording tape, preferably with a shiny recording side and dull backing.
 Do not use thin long play tape, it is not very satisfactory.
+If the recording side of the tape feels the least bit sticky, discard it, do not under any circumstances risk using it.

 You will also need a few tools.
 A sharp pair of scissors, a steel rule, a new Stanley knife blade, some splicing tape.
 A nice smooth flat working surface.
 Not the kitchen table or worktops, the wife will get pretty upset when you mark it with the Stanley knife!
 A scrap piece of laminated worktop or glass is ideal.
 For the best results, use proper splicing tape in preference to Sellotape.